StephenJLu/hashnode-archive/cme0ryudo000j02leae9jbugi.md

 ***Spoiler Alert***

-*The next two paragraphs contain spoilers for the movie,* Se7en\*.
-Please skip to the next section (after asterisks) if you still want to watch the movie and enjoy the surprise.\*
+*The next two paragraphs contain spoilers for the movie,* Se7en. *Please skip to the next section (after asterisks) if you still want to watch the movie and enjoy the surprise.*

 \*\*\*\*\*\*\*